 With the rain falling again the second half restarted Staines picked up where they had left off…“Shoot in a minute, we’re gonna shoot in a minute”

-was an encouraging cry from the home fans but it hardly sunk in as Eastleigh continued to attack, although they did take any chance they could to wind down the clock.“We just had a shot, we just had a shot, oh gord blimey, oh god blimey, we just had a shot”
+was an encouraging cry from the home fans but it hardly sunk in as Eastleigh continued to attack, although they did take any chance they could to wind down the clock.

 The home fans did get something to cheer about when a fortunate penalty decision for handball was awarded to them with just eight minutes to go.
 Leroy Griffiths stepped up and sent Matthews the wrong way.
 Did we then get the typical late onslaught to look for the equaliser?
 Er no. Staines seemed to simply think that was all they deserved.
 If only they had some of the spirit Worcester City were showing some 80 miles southish at Lewes where they had come from a battering for an hour and 3-0 down with just fifteen minutes to go to salvage a 3-3 draw.

 So that was that.
 I was back on The Road to Hell within ten minutes, listening to England get embarrassed by the Irish at Twickenham and wondering what the barmaid in question was planning for verse two!